Niamh Shaw: Performer / writer / artist

-Shaw's most recent theatre project, Diary of a Martian Beekeeper, premiered at Space week 2017, followed by a limited run in 2018.
+Shaw's theatre project, Diary of a Martian Beekeeper, premiered at Space week 2017, followed by a limited run in 2018.
 The show was funded under Science Foundation Ireland's 2017 Discover programme, working with ESA's Astronaut Centre to capture the massive group effort behind human space exploration.

-Her second STEAM show, To Space, was funded by The Arts Council of Ireland and Science Foundation Ireland in association with Cork Institute of Technology Blackrock Castle Observatory in Cork, Ireland, and European Space Agency.
-The play is about her dream to get to the International Space Station, sharing her mission with the astronaut crew on board.
-The show toured Europe and Australia between 2014-2016, including Edinburgh Fringe (2015), Adelaide Fringe (2016), Edinburgh International Science Festival (2016), and Cheltenham Science Festival (2016).
+Her second STEAM show, To Space concerned her dream to get to the International Space Station, sharing her mission with the astronaut crew on board.
+The show toured Europe and Australia between 2014–2016, including Edinburgh Fringe (2015), Adelaide Fringe (2016), Edinburgh International Science Festival (2016), and Cheltenham Science Festival (2016).

-She has presented academic aspects of her work in STEAM at scientific conferences, including Communicating Astronomy with the Public (CAP) 2018, the International Astronautical Congress (2017, 2016), the European Geosciences Assembly (2015-2018), and European Planetary Sciences Congress (2015).
+She has presented academic aspects of her work in STEAM at scientific conferences, including Communicating Astronomy with the Public (CAP) 2018, the International Astronautical Congress (2017, 2016), the European Geosciences Assembly (2015–2018), and European Planetary Sciences Congress (2015).

+Shaw is a regular contributor to Irish radio and press on science and technology-related topics, and a regular writer for the BBC Sky at Night astronomy magazine.

 Her other work in science art and technology and public engagement includes Memory of Place (Festival of Curiosity, 2016, 2015), "Dream Big" (International Space University, 2015), "Speaking with Plants" (University College Dublin Science Expression, 2014), That's About The Size Of It (Dublin City of Science, 2012; Dublin Fringe Festival, 2011), Boys of Foley Street (ANU Productions, Dublin Theatre Festival, 2012).

 Her work has been supported by the European Space Agency (2015), Science Foundation Ireland (2014), The Arts Council of Ireland (2014, 2011), Arts@CERN (2011), Show in A Bag (2011), Dublin City Council Drama Bursary (2011).

-Also, Shaw is an alumna of MAKE (2011), The SPACE Programme (2011), The Festival of Curiosity Residency (2013), and The Robert Wilson Watermill International Spring Residency, New York (2010).
+Shaw is an alumna of MAKE (2011), The SPACE Programme (2011), The Festival of Curiosity Residency (2013), and The Robert Wilson Watermill International Spring Residency, New York (2010).